Arthur Collins Arrested Over Acid Attack As Ferne McCann Confirms She’s Pregnant With His Baby

 Collins and McCann announced their romance via social media while enjoying a vacation in Marbella.
 The two split last summer during a holiday in Ibiza, but reunited again in March.

-Arthur Collins, a scaffolder and businessman from Hertfordshire, have been targeted by controversy after hooking up with Ferne.
+Arthur Collins, a scaffolder and businessman from Hertfordshire, had been targeted by controversy after hooking up with Ferne.
 He bragged about using drugs in one of his past Facebook posts, although it’s not clear whether it was just a glib attempt at humor.

 In another post, Arthur has posted videos of himself posing with balloons of “laughing gas” inside his car.